Which Paris Museum is Best to Visit?

 Overview of Top Paris Museums

-Note: The only museums mentioned below that are OPEN on Mondays are the Louvre & the Musee de L’Orangerie.
+Note: The only museums OPEN on Mondays are the Louvre & the Musee de L’Orangerie.

 The Louvre’s unique pyramidal-glass exterior is nearly as famous by now as anything in its interior…